nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     3. Test case: `appt -d 0`<br>

        Expected: No appointment is deleted.
-Errors details are shown in the status message that the format is invalid
+Error details are shown in the status message that the format is invalid

     4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the appointment list size)<br>